 I worked at Whole Foods Market part-time (More than 8 years)

 I worked as a part-time cashier for 8 years at my local WFM store, and felt proud to be part of the team!
 Hourly pay was excellent, and I always found that the team leaders worked right along side their team members.
 Even though I was just part-time, they treated me as a valued employee.
 They knew I worked a full-time job and worked around my schedule.
 They welcome feedback from employees on ways to improve things for employees and customers.
 They provide ongoing training on organics, safety, store policies, individual products, etc. I loved being part of this company and only left my job because I needed to dedicate more time to my full-time job at another company.

 Nothing specific to my store or position, but just the nature of the business, you may have to work nights, weekends, holidays.

 Advice to Management

-I applied online.
+I applied through other source.
 I interviewed at Whole Foods Market (Charleston, SC) in July 2017.

 It was in the conference room among a panel of 3 members of the team discussing the position and wondering if I can handle the joking nature of that specific team.